Cloud Cost Optimization Strategies (Even AWS won’t Tell you!)

 3. Use discounted instances

-It is very important to understand Discount options of Instances.
+It is very important to understand Discount options of Instances for cloud cost optimization.
 In detail for AWS.
 With AWS Reserved Instances, you get the discount in exchange for making a one-year or three-year commitment with the longer commitment giving a higher discount.
 Discounts range from 24 to 75 per cent depending on the RI term, the instance type, and the region.

 4. AWS spot instances